mjordan/islandora_workbench_docs/docs/updating_media.md

 - Updating the set of track files attached to media
 - Updating the Media Use TIDs associated with media
 - Updating the published status of media
-- Updating any plain text fields in media
+- Updating any plain text fields in media (currently, updating other field types is not possible, but there is an open [Github issue](https://github.com/mjordan/islandora_workbench/issues/606) for doing so)

 !!! warning
     Currently, `update_media` replaces existing field values with those in the input CSV file, and replaces existing files with those named in the CSV.

 ## Updating files attached to media
 !!! note
     This functionality is currently only supported for media attached to a node.

 !!! note
     This operation will delete the existing file attached to the media and replace it with the file specified in the CSV file.

 To update the file attached to a media, you must provide a CSV file with, at minimum, a `media_id` column and a `file` column.
-The `media_id` column should contain the ID of the media you wish to update, and the `file` column should contain the path to the file you wish to attach to the media.
+The `media_id` column should contain the ID of the media you wish to update, and the `file` column should contain the path to the file you wish to attach to the media (always use `file` and not the media-type-specific file fieldname).
 Here is an example CSV that updates the file attached to the media with ID 100:

 ```text
 media_id,file